AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-mobile/wp-mobile-apps/wp-mobile-app-phones.md

    >
    >

    If you have already submitted a decision and you want to change it or remove it, you can easily do so.
-After sumitting a decision, a new option,  `Remove my decision` (6), appears on the Submit your decision screen.
+After sumitting a decision, a new option,&nbsp;**Remove my decision** (6), appears on the Submit your decision screen.

    ![remove_decision.png](assets/remove-decision-350x543.png)